thoughtworks-jumpstart/guides/docs/backend-web-development/node-server.md

 We shall later make the server listen to port 3000.

+## Responding to requests

-Add a function that is called every time a HTTP request is made to the server.
+We want the server to respond to a request when a request comes in.
+You can add a function that is called every time a HTTP request is made to the server.
 It is called the handler function.
 It takes two arguments, `req` is an object that represents the request and `res` is an object that represents the response.

 ```js